Russian missile kills 7 and injures 90 in northern Ukrainian city amid local holiday

 Many residents had just finished a morning of festivities and were leaving church when a blast hit a main square, university and theater building, which was heavily damaged.
 Ninety people sought medical care after the attack, including 12 children and 10 police officers, according to Ukrainian Interior Minister Ihor Klymenko.

-Search-and-rescue efforts continuesin Chernihiv, about 45 miles south of the Ukraine-Belarus border.
+Search-and-rescue efforts continue in Chernihiv, about 45 miles south of the Ukraine-Belarus border.
 Klymenko said crews are still in the process of clearing debris and extinguishing fires.

 Ukraine's President Volodymyr Zelenskyy, who was on a diplomatic trip to Sweden at the time of the attack, said Russia turned an ordinary Saturday into "a day of pain and loss."